thepeopleseason/995callister/README.md

 on each floor.
 These were installed in March of 2020, to replace the former smoke/CO detectors that had reached end of life.

+* There are several switches to control the kitchen can lights.
+One controls the five lights on the outside.
+One controls the single can light in the center.
+We installed the pendant lights on the same switch as the center light, and left an old lightbulb in the center can.

+* The tree in the front yard tends to bloom late.
+If you're worried that other trees in the neighborhood are getting full leaves and your tree might be dead, just wait a couple of weeks, and it will be full of leaves.

 ### Programming the Garage Entry Pad

 To program the garage entry pad: